supminal/AssetOpsBench/benchmark/cods_track1/Submission_CODS.md

 ✅ You can make up to **100 submissions per day** (as shown on the page).

----

-## 5. After Submission
+## 7. After Submission
-- Your job will automatically be placed in the competition pool; you do **not** need to create a new pool.
+- Your job is automatically added to the competition pool — you do **not** need to create one manually.
-- Once uploaded, the system will execute your submission.
+- After upload, the system will run your submission automatically.
-- Track the progress and results on the **My Submissions** page.
+- You can track execution progress and view results on the **[My Submissions](https://www.codabench.org/competitions/10206/#/participate-tab)** page.

 ---